 Additional Insights into Glutamate:

 - Synonyms: Glutamic acid (its precursorA precursor, in its most fundamental sense, is something that precedes or comes before another.
 It is an initial ingredient, a starting point, or a foundational element that undergoes a series of transformations to yield a final product.
-Think of… Read More amino acid)
+Think of it as the raw material that, through a series of… Read More amino acid)

 - Chemical Formula: C5H8NO4-